What medications can be used to treat rhinitis and post-nasal drip?

 Ipratropium (Atrovent nasal)

 Ipratropium (Atrovent nasal) is used as a nasal spray and helps to control nasal drainage mediated by neural pathways.
 It will not treat an allergy, but it does decrease nasal drainage.

 Mucus thinning agents

 Immunotherapy treatment has a goal of reducing a person's response to an allergen.
 After identification of an allergen, small amounts are given back to the sensitive patient.
-Over time, the patient will develop blocking antibodies to the allergen and they become less sensitive and less reactive to the substance causing allergic symptoms.
-The allergens are given in the form of allergy shots or by delivery of the allergen under the tongue (sub-lingual therapy).
+Over time, the patient will develop blocking antibodies to the allergen and will become less sensitive and less reactive to the substance causing allergic symptoms.
+The allergens are given in the form of allergy shots or by delivery of the allergen under the tongue (sublingual therapy).
 Sublingual therapy has been more common in Europe.
-In either method, the goal is to interfere with the allergic response to specific allergens to which the patient is sensitive
+In either method, the goal is to interfere with the allergic response to specific allergens to which the patient is sensitive.

 These drugs are made up of one or more anti-allergy medications.
 They are usually a combination of an antihistamine and a decongestant.
 Other common combinations include mucus thinning agents, anti-cough agents, aspirin, ibuprofen (Advil), or acetaminophen (Tylenol).
 They help to simplify dosing and often will work either together for even more benefit or have counteracting side effects that eliminate or reduce total side effects.

 There are some combination nasal preparations available as well to target the tissue of the nose.
 The combination of azelastine and fluticasone (Dymista) combines a nasal antihistamine and steroid to help provide relief of seasonal allergic rhinitis symptoms.